 We just released a new feature that should significantly reduce the Tabnine memory footprint on your machine if you are using Tabnine with multiple project windows or multiple different IDEs.

 Tabnine deep model

-Our deep model is based on GPT-2 and is continuously trained on millions of open-source projects in various programming languages, providing the magic that is Tabnine.
+Our deep model is trained on millions of open-source projects in various programming languages, providing the magic that is Tabnine.

 The deep model can be used through our cloud service or can be downloaded and run locally on your machine.
 As deep models go, the model itself (with over 355M parameters) can require as much as 1GB of memory on your machine.

 Prior to this release, IDEs such as VScode, which use a separate extension host process for each project, had a separate Tabnine instance for each open project.
 With many of our users (including ourselves) constantly working with multiple open projects, this often led to massive overall memory consumption by Tabnine.